 The name John Gotti, even 26 years after his imprisonment and 16 years after his death, is still well-known to anyone who knows anything about the mob.
-And John Gotti Jr., the son of the infamous mob boss who made headlines throughout the 1980s and ’90s, knows this full well.
+And John “Junior” Gotti, the son of the infamous mob boss who made headlines throughout the 1980s and ’90s, knows this better than anyone.

-John Gotti Jr. once followed in his father’s footsteps and joined the family business — until he decided it was time to give it up and walk away.
-This is his story.
+In fact, John A. Gotti (technically John Gotti III but widely known as “Junior”) once followed in his father’s footsteps and joined the family business — until he decided it was time to give it up and walk away.
+This is the story of John Gotti’s son and the life of crime he left behind.

 Growing Up Gotti

-John Gotti Jr. — born February 14, 1964 in Queens, New York — may not have seen his father much when he was a kid, but what he did see certainly left an impression.
+John A. Gotti — born February 14, 1964 in Queens, New York — may not have seen his father much when he was a kid, but what he did see certainly left an impression.
 When Gotti was just five — by which point dad had already been in trouble with the law many times — his father began a three-year prison sentence in Pennsylvania after pleading guilty to cargo hijacking charges.

 It got to the point that Gotti’s friends didn’t even believe he had a father.
 One day in 1972, he and his friends were outside near his house and they were again teasing him about not having a father.
 Gotti said his dad was away on business and his friends only scoffed.